eggsbenjamin/pipeline_spike/README.md

 This methodology would improve the performance of the pipeline, allowing for higher throughput, while also ensuring no data loss.

+The [Step Function docs](https://docs.aws.amazon.com/step-functions/latest/dg/limits.html) state that the maximum number of running (open) executions is 1000000.

 The only time that the pipeline will block is if the step function cannot be invoked.

 ### Implementation